johnpuddephatt/yorspace-11ty/_posts/2020-08-21-lowfield-green-project-update.md

 ## Challenges

 Unfortunately, we are yet to hear any news on the Government's announcement on the Community Housing Fund (CHF) and this has left a big hole in our budget that we're working hard to fill.
-What's been reassuring is that this has really galvanised the community and, in addition to revisiting our build budget, a whole host of alternative finance avenues are being explored by our team as we discuss options with City of York Council, other grant funders and lenders.
+What's been reassuring is that this has really galvanised the YorSpace and Co-op community and, in addition to revisiting our build budget, a whole host of alternative finance avenues are being explored by our team as we discuss options with City of York Council, other grant funders and lenders.

 The key for YorSpace is to maintain our ethos as an organisation and to ensure we balance both the principle of creating affordable homes for our residents whilst ensuring that what we build is sustainable both now and in the future.